kibum-moon/blog/content/home/experience.md

   date_end: ""
   date_start: "2019-10-01"
   description: |-
-    (Project) Developed Recommendation Systems based on ML/DL
+    (Project) _AIKU: Recommendation System based on ML/DL in the Context of Higher Education_
-    * One of two representative programs of Korea University for _the_ _(government-funded) University Innovation Support Project_.
+    * AIKU provides recommendations of lectures, majors, and extra-curricular activities for college students that fit individual needs.
-    * The recommendation system provided personalized recommendations of lectures, majors, and extra-curricular activities for college students to help them explore broader fields and find the right choice that fits their needs.
-This project has been covered by 10+ media outlets as the very first case in South Korea.
+    * Primary responsibilities included developing recommender algorithms using ML/DL techniques (_NLP, Bayesian probability, cosine similarity, UMAP, and GCN, etc._) and applying for two patents as a primary inventor.
-    * Primary responsibilities included conducting educational big-data mining, developing core recommendation algorithms based on ML/DL techniques (_TF-IDF, Bayesian probability, cosine similarity, UMAP, and GCN, etc._), applying for two patents as a primary inventor, writing a manuscript for publication.
+    * This project was awarded as one of two representative programs of Korea University for _the_ (_government-funded_) _University Innovation Support Project_ and covered by +10 media outlets as the first case of the official AI service provided by university in South Korea.
-    (Project) Early Prediction Model of Academic Achievement and Mental Health of College Students Based on Deep Neural Networks Using Online Learning Big Data
+    (Project) _Early Prediction Model_ of _Academic Achievement and Mental Health of College Students Based on Deep Neural Networks Using Online Learning Big Data_
     * Investigation to develop early prediction models of college students’ academic achievement and mental health based on Recurrent Neural networks using massive log data in the Learning Management System (LMS).

   location: Seoul